thimmy687/Simple-MD2HTML/README.md

 ## Usage
 - Open the project with Visual Studio Code
 - Start the TypeScript-Compiler with [strg]+[shift]+[b]
-- Start node server `$ npm run dev`
+- Start the node server `$ npm run dev`
 - Open the browser on [localhost:3000](http://localhost:3000/)

 ## Tests
-- Start the Test-Runner to see unit test results in console
+- Start the Test-Runner to see the unit test results in the console
 ```
 $ npm test
 ```